alphagov/whitehall/README.md

 This is a Ruby on Rails app, and should follow [our Rails app conventions](https://docs.publishing.service.gov.uk/manual/conventions-for-rails-applications.html).

 You can use the [GOV.UK Docker environment](https://github.com/alphagov/govuk-docker) to run the application and its tests with all the necessary dependencies.
 Follow [the usage instructions](https://github.com/alphagov/govuk-docker#usage) to get started.

-**Use GOV.UK Docker to run any commands that follow.**

-### Running the Application

-Traditionally, the two sides of Whitehall are available on different domains in development, which reflect their counterparts in production:

-- admin side e.g. <http://whitehall-admin.dev.gov.uk/government/admin/news/new>

-- frontend side e.g. <http://whitehall-frontend.dev.gov.uk/government/get-involved>

-While this usually results in different routing behaviour, in development [all routes can be accessed from either domain](https://github.com/alphagov/whitehall/blob/530abc13018145a6efe6ab4a19f6210254e2e304/config/routes.rb#L3-L5), although [the redirect behaviour may differ](https://github.com/alphagov/whitehall/blob/530abc13018145a6efe6ab4a19f6210254e2e304/config/routes.rb#L25-L28).

 ### Shared mustache templates

 The shared mustache templates must be compiled for JavaScript and functional tests to pass.